Victrid/splatplost/readme.md

   ```
   instead.
 The code above instruct the printer to have a 0.1s delay after pressing each button.

   **NOTE**: All these actions will significantly increase the drawing time.
+If you still have this problem, please reopen issue [#4](https://github.com/Victrid/splatplost/issues/4).

 ## Help needed / I found a bug / Feature request